jscott7/PhotosScreensaver/README.md

 To install on your Desktop:

-1. Copy the .scr file from the bin\Release folder to convenient location on your C: drive.
+1. Copy the bin\Release folder to convenient location on your C: drive.
 2. Right click the .scr file.
 3. Select Install.